kohkimakimoto/lib-migration/README.md

 ### Using as library

-You easily use LibMigration in your products.
-The followin Migration code.
+You can easily use LibMigration in your products.
+See the following code to migrate.

     $migration = new \LibMigration\Migration(array(
       'databases' => array(